hoanhan101/gray/_pages/about.md

 and happiness.
 I believe that by self-educating on these topics, I am investing a great deal in myself, my knowledge onto the world, my hobbies, my relationships that could help me live a more meaningful and fulfilling life.
-And this is just as important as mastering my engineering craft.
+And this is just as important as mastering my technical craft.

 If you're interested in getting updates on my latest insights, projects and becoming a better software engineer as well as a better person overall, feel